KauzClay/docs-tap/application-accelerator/vscode.hbs.md

 ## <a id="using-the-extension"></a> Use the extension

+You can use the VS Code extension to generate a project and to export your accelerator configuration.

+### <a id="generate-project"></a> Generate a project

-To use the VS Code extension:
+To use the VS Code extension to generate a project:

 1. Click the Tanzu Application Accelerator extension icon in the Activity Bar to explore the defined accelerators.